FuelLabs/fuel-canary-watchtower/README.md

 ]
 ```

-In the above configuration is the ETH base asset has exceed the threshold of `250ETH` being deposited over a period of 300 seconds an alert of type INFO is sent and the Portal contract will be paused.
+In the above configuration, ETH has exceeded the threshold of `250ETH` being deposited over a period of 300 seconds, an alert of type INFO is sent, and the Portal contract will be paused.

 ### ABI